bright-test/thunder/README.md

-# A custom testing repo for Thunder.
+# A custom testing repo for Thunder